aeon0/botty/README.md

 | id_items           | Will identify items at cain before stashing them.
 Cain must be rescued for this to work.|
 | open_chests        | Open up chests in some places.
 E.g. on dead ends of arcane.
 Note: currently bad runtime. |
 | fill_shared_stash_first | Fill stash tabs starting from right to left, filling personal stash last |
+| gamble_items       | List of items to gamble when stash fills with gold.
+Leave blank to disable.
+Supported items currently include circlet, ring, coronet, talon, amulet

 ### Builds
 | [sorceress]   | Descriptions                                                                  |